 Risks of not doing a software upgrade

 Almost all software developers release small software updates to help keep a program secure and stable.
-If the program is successful the company may release a software upgrade, which is a new version of the program.
+If the program is successful the company may release a software upgrade, a new version of the program.
 After releasing a new upgrade, the previous versions eventually reaches EOL (end of life) and stops being supported.
 For most software programs, this is not a problem as long as you no longer need support from the developer.
 However, for operating systems and software programs that could have potential security vulnerabilities, not upgrading may leave your computer vulnerable to attacks.

 How can I upgrade my computer system?

 Upgrading the computer all depends on the type of computer you have and what you hope to achieve with the upgrade.
 For example, the most common upgrade to a computer is upgrading the computer memory to achieve better performance and greater memory capacity.